theodoros1234/stream-clipping-utility/README.md

 # stream-clipping-utility
-Desktop app that assigns a global hotkey to take clips and markers for your Twitch live stream.
+A cross-platform GUI python app that assigns a global hotkey to take clips and markers for your Twitch live stream.

 Dependencies:
 - Python 3 (latest version recommended, might work with older python3 versions)